brean/brean/README.md

 I am supervising **B.Sc./M.Sc. thesis**, ask me for topics if you want to write your thesis at DFKI in Bremen or remote!

 #### 🤖 Robot maintainer
-I am responsible/contact version for 17 robot systems and two Machine Learning Accelerator Demonstrator at [DFKI-RIC](https://robotik.dfki-bremen.de/en/):
+I am responsible/contact person for 17 robot systems and two Machine Learning Accelerator Demonstrator at [DFKI-RIC](https://robotik.dfki-bremen.de/en/):

 | Image | Name | Amount |
 | -- | -- | -- |